Interview with Carlie Guevara on 'The Garden Left Behind' (Alves, 2019)

 Quick Summary:

 Tina is a young Mexican trans-woman who lives with her grandmother, Eliana (Miriam Cruz), in Queens.
-Although they have a solid relationship, Eliana hasn't quite accepted Tina's desire to transition and struggles to understand her lifestyle.* When Tina becomes more involved with the trans community/activism, her grandmother begins to make a real effort to learn about and empathize with her journey.
+Although they have a solid relationship, Eliana hasn't quite accepted Tina's desire to transition and struggles to understand her life.
+When Tina becomes more involved with the trans community/activism, her grandmother begins to make a real effort to learn about and empathize with her journey.

 Other Interesting Facts:

 This film made history with the largest cast and crew of trans actors (50 total).
-The director, Flavio Alves, raised over $100k by selling donated items on eBay (details below -- although my interview was with Guevara, I had to find out more).
+The director, Flavio Alves, raised over $100k by selling donated items on eBay (details below).

 In a room at the Intercontinental with harsh overhead lighting, I talked to Guevara about her role as Tina and her passion for the intersection between art and technology.
 Flavio Alves was also in the room, so I asked him a few questions, as well.

-Interview with Carlie Guevara:
+Interview with Carlie Guevara

-CG: I just graduated from an associate's program and am now applying to bachelor's programs - Cornell, Carnegie Mellon, a few of the CUNY schools.
+Carlie Guevara: I just graduated from an associate's program and am now applying to bachelor's programs — Cornell, Carnegie Mellon, a few of the CUNY schools.
 Are you from New York?

 The programs I've applied to are interdisciplinary.
-My interest is in the fusion between visual arts and computer science ... making robots that create their own artwork, basically.
+My interest is in the fusion between visual arts and computer science... making robots that create their own artwork, basically.
 It raises this question, in terms of the artist.
 In a future where there's universal income, how do artists and the arts play a role in this future society?
 Can everything be automated?
 That's really what I'm interested in.

 How did you get into this crossover discipline?
 It's very specific.

 I had done fine arts at FIT, then switched to menswear design.
-I kept trying to find a medium that made sense to me and eventually, decided that I should try computer science.
+I kept trying to find a medium that made sense to me and eventually decided that I should try computer science.
 I have no clue why, it just popped into my head and seemed like a good thing to know.
 Menswear was very process-oriented and routine, so I figured the next step to that would be coding.
 You could create a bunch of different loops and functions to accomplish your tasks.

 You have such a cool background.
 What led you to acting and how did you become involved with this project?

 I've always seen myself as a performer, I just haven't been certain in terms of what stage.
 A friend of mine sent me the script and when I read it, I really felt akin to Tina and her life.
-I identified with her and felt like I would say the things she says ... that I would emote in the same way.
-This made me really comfortable during the audition process and I guess they liked it - they bought it!
+I identified with her and felt like I would say the things she says... that I would emote in the same way.
+This made me really comfortable during the audition process and I guess they liked it — they bought it!

 I watched the film last night and honestly, it really shocked me.
 I was not mentally prepared for the ending.